olynch/numeric_rust/crates/ivp/notes.md

 - Use [crunchy](https://github.com/eira-fransham/crunchy) to manually unroll the stage loop.
 This didn't make a difference for lotka-volterra, but gave a 15% speedup on pleiades.
 This implies to me that LLVM already decided to unroll the loop for lotka-volterra, but didn't unroll the loop for pleiades.
 - Change the order of iteration for the computation of y1hat to put `s` in the outside loop.
 This seems to at best give a marginal improvement.
 - Use [mimalloc](https://github.com/microsoft/mimalloc).
 This gives a 10-30% speedup, essentially for free.
 That is pretty fantastic; I'm going to use mimalloc in all of my Rust programs now.
 This does imply that using a bump allocator would probably be even faster.
 Oddly enough, mimalloc v2 seems faster than v3.
+- Use the [Hairer norm](https://docs.sciml.ai/DiffEqDocs/dev/extras/timestepping/) instead of the L2 norm for error estimate.